-Study Completed: The study was completed in November 2005 and final analysis and recommendations were complete in March of 2006.
+Study Completed: The study was completed in November 2005 and final analysis.
+In March of 2006, the consultant team completed their recommendations.
 Project results will be posted on the research web site at the Minnesota Department of Transportation.

 This project supports the notion that some drivers will reduce mileage in response to price signals, although the range of responses, variability of the data, small sample size, short experiment period, and lack of negative consequences make it difficult to come to definitive conclusions.
 However, if structured in a fashion where consumers see themselves benefiting, PAYD products may be able to fill a significant market niche.